getify/You-Dont-Know-JS/types & grammar/ch2.md

 While `undefined` is a built-in identifier that holds (unless modified -- see above!) the built-in `undefined` value, another way to get this value is the `void` operator.

-The expression `void ___` "voids" out any value, so that the result of that `void`-expression is always the `undefined` value.
+The expression `void ___` "voids" out any value, so that the result of that expression is always the `undefined` value.
 It doesn't modify the existing value; it just ensures that no value comes back from the operator expression.

 ```js
 var a = 42;